 About Gretchen Gerzina

-I was born in Ann Arbor, Michigan but moved just before my fifth birthday to Springfield, Massachusetts.
+I was born in Ann Arbor, Michigan, but moved just before my fifth birthday to Springfield, Massachusetts.
 It was a good place to grow up, and although my mother loved it, my father longed to move to California.
 He never made it, but my sister and I both managed to live in the Bay Area.
 After the Summer of Love, I was determined to leave Springfield for more exciting places (Paris?
 New York?
 San Francisco?), but only got as far as Syracuse, New York for a misbegotten college year, finally settling into three years at Marlboro College, in Vermont.
 I've lived in California, New York, Montreal, Vermont, Boston, Oxford, and London, and had nice stints in Exeter, England and Rome, Italy.
 I still wake up surprised to find myself in Northampton, Massachusetts, just half an hour from where I grew up, now that everyone else is gone.

 In recent years, I rediscovered a forgotten early novel by an African American woman, Sarah E. Farro, of Chicago.
 In the first week of my publicizing the find in The Conversation, the announcement received over 70,000 hits, and I've now published two pieces on her and the novel, and given public talks on her and the importance of her book.